Russia on collision course as Putin plots return

 Putin quickly headed to Chechnya to visit federal troops he had sent to fight Islamist separatists in the southern region.
 The message was clear: Putin was a man of action determined to restore Russia's dignity, stability and global standing.

-He wanted a clean break with an era marred by Yeltsin's erratic behavior, reports of drinking and ill health, as well as endemic corruption and lawlessness.
+He wanted a clean break with an era marred by Yeltsin's erratic behaviour, reports of drinking and ill health, as well as endemic corruption and lawlessness.

 Russia had defaulted on its debt in 1998 but after Putin came to power, it recorded nine successive years of growth.